SAPH1TE/SAPH1TE/README.md

         - perhaps Use the github issues and with a GitHub Action it can then automatically update the README with their message.
   - [] Reformat on how all of the markdown and html is organized
   - [] Make a discord server?
-  - [] Add random off topic poles/debates for user interatcion?
+  - [] Add random off topic poles/debates for user interaction?
         - On the Issues
         - On an external website?
         - Discord poles?